galeone/galeone.github.io/_posts/2020-03-26-facectrl-control-media-player-face.md

 The idea is trivial:

 - When you're in front of your PC with your headphones on: the music plays.
-- Someone interrupts you, and you have to remove your headphones: the music pause.
+- Someone interrupts you, and you have to remove your headphones: the music pauses.
-- You walk away from your PC: the music pause.
+- You walk away from your PC: the music pauses.
 - You come back to your PC, and you put the headphones on: the music plays again.
 - If you want to manually control the player, the manual control has the precedence; e.g. if you have your headphones off and you press play, the music plays as you expect.